Pump the brakes on your week and take 10 minutes to make your life as a surgeon just a little better…

 Step 1 - Find out how you're paying your financial adviser

-Step 2 - Find how how much you have or will be paying your adviser annually
+Step 2 - Find out how much you have or will be paying your adviser annually

 If you’re not familiar with James M. Dahle, MD, FACEP, he graduated from Brigham Young University with a BS in Molecular Biology in 1999 and the University of Utah School of Medicine in 2003.
 He trained at the University of Arizona Emergency Medicine Residency Program from 2003-2006, and then served four years with the Air Force and the Navy, practicing medicine in an academic institution, a small community hospital, a trauma center and in military facilities on four different continents.
 He is now a partner with Utah Emergency Specialists, seeing patients in a community hospital ED just South of Salt Lake City.